Posted with permission and thanks to Berry's Bait and Tackle

 Vancouver Saltwater Report

-Be sure to check out the new Pesca Forage spoons which are perfect for Winter Chinook fishing.
+Be sure to check out our HUGE selection of spoons from Pesca, Coyote, Silver Horde, Titan, Iron Needle and Gibbs.
 If you are using bait try dying your Anchovies with Procure Chartruse Brine, this can make a big difference in making sure the fish see's your presentation.

 Part of FN0428